Rainforest Rescue Wins Thorsborne Award

 At the Wet Tropics Management Authority Awards event earlier this year, Rainforest Rescue received the prestigious Thorsborne Award which recognises an outstanding commitment to the improvement of the Wet Tropics World Heritage Area environment, including the protection and rehabilitation of its flora and fauna.

-The generousity of supporters not only helps to create and restore vital connectivity corridors for species like the Southern Cassowary, but also helps to protect this very special, vulnerable area of tropical rainforest forever.
+The generosity of supporters not only helps to create and restore vital connectivity corridors for species like the Southern Cassowary but also helps to protect this very special, vulnerable area of tropical rainforest forever.

 We held our annual Community Tree Planting Day this past May at Nightwings Rainforest Reserve which backs onto the Dagmar Range of the Daintree National Park.
 Seventy dedicated volunteers teamed up with Rainforest Rescue staff to plant 2000 trees in just over an hour! …..

 Following the tree planting, Dr Robert Kooyman led the RR team on a monitoring expedition of Lot 46.
 Back in 2015, research plots were established on Lot 46 to measure key indicators of change, including canopy closure, leaf litter, tree height, and occurrence of “wild” seedlings.

 Want more good Rainforest news in your life?